Skip to content

 A helpful answer: The scale can be a noisy signal after heat exposure.
 Many people find it more grounded to focus on comfort, routine, and how they feel during and after the session — and to treat short-term scale changes as temporary data, not a verdict.

 In a sauna, heat exposure often increases heart rate and the body’s effort to regulate temperature.
-That can raise energy expenditure compared to resting in a cool room.
+That can increase heat-related energy use compared to resting in a cool room.
 However, this varies widely by individual, temperature, session length, and hydration status — and it’s typically not comparable to structured physical activity.

 Some sources cite modest estimates for energy expenditure during a sauna session, but these numbers are not consistent across people or settings.
-If your goal is sustainable body weight management, most approaches center on nutrition, movement, sleep, and repeatable routines — with sauna use, for many people, serving a separate role focused on relaxation and recovery habits.
+If your goal is sustainable long-term wellness routines, most approaches center on nutrition, movement, sleep, and repeatable routines — with sauna use, for many people, serving a separate role focused on relaxation and recovery habits.

 If you’re also exploring sauna temperature ranges and what different sauna types feel like in practice, you may find this pillar guide helpful: sauna temperature ranges: what to expect.